 By Scott Sobel, MA, Media Psychology; President, Media & Communications Strategies.
 This post originally appeared here on Bulldog Reporter.

-Scott Sobel is president of Media & Communications Strategies, Inc., a Washington, DC-based public relations firm that manages reputation and communications challenges of all kinds worldwide.
-He is also a former corporate public relations practitioner and major market and TV network investigative journalist.
-Scott has an MA In Media Psychology from Touro University Worldwide www.TUW.edu and a founding member of Public Relations Boutiques International http://www.prboutiques.com.
+Scott Sobel is president of Media & Communications Strategies, Inc., a Washington, DC-based public relations firm that manages reputation and communications challenges of all kinds worldwide. www.macstrategies.com.
+He is also a former corporate public relations practitioner and major market and TV network investigative journalist with a Media Psychology MA from Touro University Worldwide www.TUW.edu and a founding member of Public Relations Boutiques International http://www.prboutiques.com.